Trailblazer guidebooks provide practical information on specific routes… in less accessible parts of the world.

 Bed and Breakfasts (B&Bs) are a great British institution and many of those along the Coast to Coast are absolutely charming, with buildings often three or four hundred years old.
 Older owners often treat you as surrogates for their long-departed offspring and enjoy nothing more than looking after you.

-B&B rates B&Bs in this guide start at around £23 per person for the most basic accommodation to over £40 for the most luxurious en suite places in a popular tourist haunt like Grasmere.
-Most charge around £28-35 per person.
-A typical single occupancy supplement is between £5 and £10.
-An evening meal (usually around £10-15) is sometimes provided, but you may need to book in advance.
-Packed lunches are often available too for around £5.
+B&Bs in this guide start at around £30 per person for the most basic accommodation to well over £50 for the most luxurious en suite places in a popular tourist haunt like Grasmere.
+Most charge around £30-35 per person.
+A typical single occupancy supplement is between £10 and £20.
+An evening meal (usually around £10-20) is sometimes provided, but you’ll need to book in advance.
+Packed lunches are often available too for around £5-6.
+Some B&Bs have their own website and offer online/email booking but for the majority you will need to phone.
+Most places ask for a deposit (about 50%) which is generally non-refundable if you cancel at short notice.
+Some places may charge 100% if the booking is for one night only.
+Always let the owner know as soon as possible if you have to cancel your booking so they can offer the bed to someone else.
+Larger places take credit or debit cards.
+Most smaller B&Bs accept only cheques by post or payments by bank transfer for the deposit; the balance can be settled with cash or a cheque.

 Guesthouses, hotels, pubs and inns